mattermost/mattermost-handbook/operations/operations/company-cadence.md

 ### **After meeting:**

-1. \(Vice Chair\) Share meeting recording \(viewable only by signed-in users and non-downloadable\) and link to feedback survey.
+1. \(Chair\) Share meeting recording \(viewable only by signed-in users and non-downloadable\) and link to feedback survey.
 [See an example here](https://community.mattermost.com/private-core/pl/nai7nsr61jnbzd67kg37853ybc). **Note**: Include the hashtag `#com-recording` somewhere in the post.
-2. \(Vice Chair\) Post a link to the meeting recording in the header of the [Customer Obsession Meeting channel](https://community.mattermost.com/private-core/channels/cust-obs-meeting) and in the meeting notes.
+2. \(Chair\) Post a link to the meeting recording in the header of the [Customer Obsession Meeting channel](https://community.mattermost.com/private-core/channels/cust-obs-meeting) and in the meeting notes.
-3. \(Vice Chair\) Collect feedback from survey and add to next meeting's draft agenda for Chair and Co-Chairs to review.
+3. \(Chair\) Collect feedback from survey and add to next meeting's draft agenda for Chair and Co-Chairs to review.
+4. \(Presenter\) Any presenter that introduces a new acronym needs to include this in the [Mattermost Acronyms Focalboard](https://community.mattermost.com/boards/workspace/orw8z8yajpd9fgxtuijq31eqkh/bemqt6wf847fsdjoeobkor8ucye/vu8rm3mniwp8jbmtr6xkxpwor8r).

 ## Staff Enablement Survey